jasonmailley/my_sublime/README.md

 ##### 1 - Run the script:

-` python setup.py ` or ` python setup.py --<commands> ...  `

-Commands:
+Usage:

+    mysublime.py [--no_sublime] [--no_enviroment] [--no_extras] [-- no_user_settings]
+    mysublime.py -h | --help
+    mysublime.py --version

+Options:

+    -h --help Show this screen.

+    --version Show version.

     --no_sublime - ignore the installation of Sublime Text 2

     --no_enviroment - ignore the installation of enviroment packages(not recommended because maybe necessary for plugins)

     --no_extras - ignore the instalattion of extra packages

     --no_user_settings - ignore personal configurations

 ##### 2 - Reset the opened Sublime Text.